peterkennard/artd-build-root/README.md

 # This repository is the root of the artd-lib build <br> and the artd-gpu-engine.

-### first you clone artd-build-root then install ruby and rake and then do: "rake setup"
+### First you clone artd-build-root then ensure ruby and rake are present, and then do: "rake setup"

+## Mac

+* You must have libpng installed via "brew install libpng" for graphics items
+* default project generator is "Xcode"

 ## Windows ( not tested in a while )

 * You mush have ruby and rake installed, all the rest is built.
 * default project generator is "Visual Studio 16 2019"
-## Mac

-* You must have libpng installed via "brew install libpng" for graphics items
-* default project generator is "Xcode"

 ### ruby rake Build targets

-**Run from this root directory** after cloning this root folder.
+**Run these from this root directory** after cloning this root folder.

 * **"rake setup"** downloads base subdirectories
    * Must be done as a single target on command line ie: "rake setup" NOT "rake setup someOtherTask"